-Bergling's teaching with the Umeå University and other universities in Sweden and internationally spanns International Law, Human Rights Law, Constitutional Law, the Rule of Law, Genocide and Atrocity Prevention and related fields.
-In addition, Bergling is also an expert instructor on matters related to peace and state-building, rule of law promotion, and atrocity prevention at several professional training institutes.
+Teaching Bergling's teaching with Umeå University and several other universities in Sweden and internationally spans International Law, Human Rights Law, Constitutional Law, the Rule of Law, Genocide and Atrocity Prevention and related fields.
+Bergling is a frequently used expert instructor on various matters related to peace and state-building, rule of law promotion, and atrocity prevention at several professional training institutes and academies.

-Governments and the Difficult Truth: this project deals with how states and governments chose to categorize mass atrocities and other serious violations of human rights, as well as the domestic and international legal and political implications of such categorizations.
+Governments and the Difficult Truth: this project deals with how states and governments officially categorize mass atrocities and other serious violations of human rights, as well as the domestic and international legal and political implications of such categorizations.

 Victims of Atrocity Crimes: this recent project focuses on the rights under International Law and Swedish law of victims of mass atrocity crimes (genocides, crimes against humanity, war crimes).
 The project addresses both the relevant norms and the supporting institutional framework.